DipCrai/YTDownloaderNew/Readme.md

 ### Firefox-based browsers
 1. Delete all downloaded files.
-2. Go to `about:debugging`.
-3. Go to `This Firefox` and remove the YTDL extension.
+2. Go to `about:addons` and remove the YTDL extension.
-4. Install extension as usual.
+3. Install extension as usual.

 ## Uninstallation
 1. Delete all downloaded files.